FHIR/davinci-pcde-ri/README.md

 - pip3 install flask
 - pip3 install requests
 # Running the client
+## With Docker
+- docker build -t pcde-client:latest .
+- docker-compose up
+- The application will be live at http://0.0.0.0:5000/
+## With Flask
 - export FLASK_APP=flask_app.py
 - flask run
 - The application will be live at http://localhost:5000